Downloadable wellness action plan

 Adjo has helped prepare chicken peanut stew and other meals for the most vulnerable children in her community since 2012.

-In Togo, children in the Compassion programme receive breakfast and lunch during their project activities.
+In Togo, when Compassion projects are open, children in the Compassion programme receive breakfast and lunch during their project activities.
 This means Adjo and the other kitchen volunteers have cooked more than 600 times to provide the children with nutritionally balanced meals since the local church began partnering with Compassion.

 âI want to thank Compassion for the support theyâve given to us volunteers,â says Adjo.